lrast/reference-organizer/readme.md

 ## to do:
 1. Safety prompts on remove
-2. topic-topic relationships, II
+2. topic-topic relationships, III
 3. json vs strings
 4. fetch names for webpages, autofill
-5. clean up templates and page state handling
+5. modularize routes